jefftranter/68000/ehbasic/readme.txt

 Will output "AB", whereas in many dialects of Basic it will be "A B".

-It appears that a RETURN statement is not valid in some sittationsa, such as when control flow leaves from inside a FOR/NEXT loop.
+It appears that a RETURN statement is not valid in some situations, such as when control flow leaves from inside a FOR/NEXT loop.
 The following program will display "RETURN without GOSUB Error in line 210" when run: